BitskiCo/quickstart/README.md

 #### Step 1: Deploy your contract with Truffle & Bitski App Wallet

-First, since this will be a publicly accessible app you'll want to deploy your contract on public blockchain as well.
+First, since this will be a publicly accessible app you'll need to deploy your contract to a public blockchain.

 Decide if you're going to use a test network (kovan or rinkeby) where ETH can be acquired for free, or live network where you'll have to pay with real ETH.

 In order to deploy using Bitski, you'll need to have set up an app wallet.
 If you haven't already set one up, visit the [Developer Portal](https://developer.bitski.com) and create one now.
+Make sure you add some funds to your wallet to pay the transaction fees to deploy your contract.

 Then, paste your app wallet id and secret in `bitski.config.js` under `appWallet`.

 Finally, run the migrate command with the desired network value (live, kovan, or rinkeby):

+**Note:** Currently only `rinkeby` and `live` are supported by Bitski's App Wallet.

 ```
 truffle migrate --network live
 ```

+If you don't want to use Bitski to deploy, you can also use a more complicated setup with an HDWallet and Infura.
+[Learn more here](https://truffleframework.com/tutorials/using-infura-custom-provider).

 #### Step 2: Deploy your front-end app on Heroku